richard-shan/fabRepo/docs/lessons/week4/milling.md

 # PCB Milling

 As part of this week's assignment, I was challenged to create a custom circuit board.
 I used the lab's Bantam Desktop CNC Machine and Bantam Tools Desktop Milling Machine Software for milling and setup respectively.
 The PCB design that I milled can be downloaded under this week's files.
+I am milling the Quentorres board, which can be found under this week's file downloads as the FabLab.2024.XIAO.RP2040 v5.brd board

 ## Workflow